tijlp/Quadsphere_addon/readme.md

 I usually do this with hardOps/spherecast but it's an extra step, and this shape should really be inside Blender by default!
-The extra objects addon adds a "round cube" but it doesn't do the same...
+The extra objects addon has a "round cube" but it doesn't do the same...

 <3